-Claudia Dreifus speaks on art of the political interview
+Claudia Dreifus speaks on the art of the political interview

 On February 9, 1999, the National Archives and Records Administration featured a talk at the National Archives by Claudia Dreifus on the art of the political interview.
 Few journalists could be more qualified to speak on this subject than Dreifus, who has built her career by conducting intriguing interviews.